LW2904/c/README.md

 Folders prefixed with `osu_` are related to the game [osu!](osu.ppy.sh/).

-Folders prefixed with `win_` rely in the Windows API, anything else can be compiled with [MinGW](http://mingw.org/) or regular GCC.
+Folders prefixed with `win_` rely in the Windows API.

+Folders prefixed with `x11_` rely on a reasonably up to date version of the X Window System.

 Some of the folders contain solved exercises from the book "The C Programming Language" by K&R, these are listed below.
 Some of them have been altered slightly.